ice1000/jimgui/README.md

 so you don't need to worry about GLFW, OpenGL or DirectX stuffs (speaking of lwjgl or jogl integration -- see [#18], it's hard).

+Also, it doesn't separate jars for different platforms.
+One jar works on all platforms.

 ### Usability
 It is well-known that dear imgui doesn't have image loading out-of-the-box, but this library have, and it even has a wrapper for [aiekick/ImGuiFileDialog].